Back

 Moving back to the UK from Switzerland a few years ago, she was told by the removal team that she had to throw away all her uneaten food.
 “I wasn’t prepared to do that,” she explains.
 “I set off on to the streets to try and find someone to give that food to, failed miserably, went back to my apartment, and resorted to cross-border smuggling.
 And that was when I thought, why isn’t there an app for this?”
 There began her entrepreneurial journey along with co-founder Saasha Celestial-One.
 Previously, Clarke was managing director at Wonga, Dyson and EMAP, and Celestial-One ran the startup My Crèche, a London pay-as-you-go childcare provider, as well as business development at American Express.

-They started out with a proof of concept via a WhatsApp group back in 2015, before North London postcodes.
+They started out with a proof of concept via a WhatsApp group back in 2015, and focused on North London postcodes.
 After rolling the app out across London, they then made it available across the UK in January 2016.
 It has enabled the sharing of 170 million portions of food and 12 million household items in 60 countries.

 For an impact-led project, Olio has raised a remarkable amount of venture funding — a $2.2 million Seed round, $7.6 million Series A, and $43 million Series B. Yet Clarke has never felt that success was guaranteed.
 “The reality is that the entrepreneurial journey is a series of false summits.
 So you always think, when I get there, I’ll be happy or I’ll be convinced that it’s working.
 And when you get there, you realise that you’ve got so much further to go, there are so many more things that need fixing.
 Especially when you’ve got a problem as large or as existential as the one that we’re trying to solve.”